rocwg/note-kotlin/docs/tool-kotlin/01-Kotlin-what-and-why.md

 fun MessageDetails(message: Message) { ... }
 ```

 You can write the whole UI in Kotlin, and use the regular Kotlin syntax like if-expressions or loops.
 In this example, we show a UI element representing additional details only if the user clicked on the card to get the expanded view.
-With Kotlin, you can extract custom logic of representing different parts of the UI into functions, like MessageDetails, having more elegant code as a result.
+With Kotlin, you can extract custom logic of representing different parts of the UI into functions, like `MessageDetails`, having more elegant code as a result.

-Embracing Kotlin on Android also means more reliable code, fewer NullPointerExceptions, and fewer messages that read "Unfortunately, process has stopped".
-As an example, Google themselves managed to reduce the number of NullPointerException crashes in their "Google Home" app by 30% after switching the development of new features to Kotlin.
+Embracing Kotlin on Android also means more reliable code, fewer `NullPointerExceptions`, and fewer messages that read "Unfortunately, process has stopped".
+As an example, Google themselves managed to reduce the number of `NullPointerException` crashes in their "Google Home" app by 30% after switching the development of new features to Kotlin.

-Using Kotlin doesn’t introduce any new compatibility concerns or performance disadvantages to your apps, either.
+Using Kotlin doesn't introduce any new compatibility concerns or performance disadvantages to your apps, either.
 Kotlin is fully compatible with Java 8 and above, and the code generated by the compiler is executed efficiently.
-The runtime used by Kotlin is fairly small, so you won’t experience a large increase in the size of the compiled application package.
+The runtime used by Kotlin is fairly small, so you won't experience a large increase in the size of the compiled application package.
 And when you use lambdas, many of the Kotlin standard library functions will inline them.
-Inlining lambdas ensures that no new objects will be created and the application won’t suffer from extra GC pauses.
+Inlining lambdas ensures that no new objects will be created and the application won't suffer from extra GC pauses.

-You’ll benefit from all the cool new language features of Kotlin, and your

-users will still be able to run your application on their devices, even if they don’t run the latest version of Android.
+You'll benefit from all the cool new language features of Kotlin, and your users will still be able to run your application on their devices, even if they don't run the latest version of Android.

 ### 1.3.3 Multiplatform: Sharing business logic and minimizing duplicate work on iOS, JVM, JS and beyond

 Kotlin is also a multiplatform language.
 In addition to the Java Virtual Machine, Kotlin supports the following targets:

 - It can be compiled to JavaScript, allowing you to run Kotlin code in the browser and runtimes such as Node.js.